-This Italian Sausage Soup with Chickpeas and Spinach is hearty, delicious, and ready in about 30 minutes.
+This Easy Italian Sausage Soup with Chickpeas and Spinach is hearty, delicious, and ready in about 30 minutes.
 A great weeknight soup.
 Let’s make some, shall we?

 Sometimes I look in our cabinets and fridge and can’t find anything to eat.
 Not that there isn’t anything to be had.
 It’s just that sometimes I feel less than inspired.
 On those nights, I might just decide popcorn will work for dinner.
 Because it’s whole grain and delicious.